 Awards are for three years, assuming satisfactory progress.
 The fellowship term is 12 months for each fellowship year, and fellows must devote 100% of their effort to the project outlined in the fellowship proposal.
 Recipients of the JDRF postdoctoral fellowship award cannot hold another postdoctoral fellowship at the same time.

 Award amounts are based on years of relevant postdoctoral experience at the time of activation (see Table 2, below).
 There are no indirect costs allowed for fellowships and JDRF will make no deductions for income tax, Social Security, etc. A research allowance of USD 5,500 is aimed at providing the fellow with funds to enrich their training experience and can be used for travel to scientific meetings (up to USD 2,000/year), journal subscriptions, books, training courses etc. They are not to be used for laboratory supplies or equipment.
 The purchase of a personal computer is allowed (up to USD 2,000) only during Year 1 of the award.
 Health insurance costs are permissible.
 The award is renewable for up to two additional years pending submission and approval of a renewal proposal and progress report.
-Please see JDRF’s Grants Policies and Procedures for awarded grants for more details about budget guidelines.
+Please see JDRF’s Administrative Resources for awarded grants for more details about budget guidelines.

 Postdoctoral Fellowship Allowances